 Ballot Chasing: Ballot chasing involves employing a collection of methods to make sure voters register and send in ballots.
 It often means repeated contact with voters to keep them informed about alternative voting methods and deadlines in their states.

 Are campaigns and voters prepared to handle the shift?

-Some campaigns and organizations started adapting early, and there’s a lot we can learn from them:
+Some campaigns and organizations started adapting early and got into the absentee ballot chase, and there’s a lot we can learn from them:

 For overseas voters, absentee voting is the only way to have a say in the election process.
 That means it’s vital for them to be kept informed.

 Democrats Abroad established a process to make it easier for these voters to register and cast their ballots.